darkixion/pg_rep_test/README.md

 ## Notes

 You can run pg_rep_test without any parameters which will then just create a primary with a single standby.

 If a list of ports isn't specified, it will use a list of unused ports starting from 5530.
 If a port is in use, the next port will be checked and so on, until every instance has a port it can use.

-If the default directory names (i.e. primary, standby1, standby2 etc.) already exist in the directory then new ones will be generated with a numeric suffix. (e.g. primary_1, standby1_1 etc.)
+If the default directory names (i.e. primary, standby1, standby2 etc.) already exist in the directory then new ones will be generated with a numeric suffix.
+(e.g. primary_1, standby1_1 etc.)

 All configuration changes that pg_rep_test makes get put into a separate configuration file called custom.conf.
 This is then referenced by postgresql.conf using an 'include' directive at the end of the file.

+A dedicated replication user (with the REPLICATION role attribute) called rep_user will be created automatically in the primary instance.
+This will then be used by all standbys for streaming replication connections.

 A maintenance tool script is generated automatically after creating a set of instances (unless suppressed with -T).
 The following section describes its use.

 tool(_n).pg_rep_test